Aubameyang set to miss crunch Chelsea clash after VAR red card against Crystal Palace | Goal.com

 With three points still up for grabs for both sides, Palace's Max Meyer looked to break down the flank before a late challenge from Aubameyang brought the attacker down.

-Initially shown a yellow card, the Gabon international was made to wait as the video assistant referee performed his checks and eventually upgraded the caution to a straight red.
+Initially shown a yellow card, the Gabon international was made to wait several minutes as video assistant referee Craig Pawson performed his checks and eventually upgraded the caution to a straight red.

+With fans given plenty of time to watch replays of the incident as the VAR decided on a call, Aubameyang did appear to be out of control when making contact with Meyer's ankle, which rolled awkwardly upon impact.

+A statement released by officials said: "VAR looked at the incident & determined that the point of contact & the intensity of the challenge endangered the safety of the opponent and recommended upgrading the yellow card to a red card for serious foul play."